Autodesk/aomi/README.md

 The seed command will go through the `Secretfile` and appropriately provision Vault.
 Note that you need to be logged in, and already have appropriate permissions.
 The seed command _can_ be executed with no arguments, and it will look for everything in the current working directory.
 The `seed` command takes the `--secretfile`, `--policies`, and `--secrets` options.
 The `--mount-only` option ensures that backends are attached and does not actually writing anything to Vault.

 This command will make some sanity checks as it goes.
 One of these is to check for the presence of the secrets directory within your `.gitignore`.
-As this directory can contain plaintext secrets, it should never be comitted.
+As this directory can contain plaintext secrets, it should never be committed.

 ## extract_file